Our Lady of Turumba: History

 The image, according to tradition, belonged to some missionaries who crossed Laguna de Bay in a launch.
 When the launch was shipwrecked, some of its relics were washed ashore including the icon of the Virgin.

 One Friday morning, some fishermen found the icon in their nets.
 Believing it to be a religious image, they decided to bring it to a parish church.
 When the men carried the small painting, they found it too heavy.
-They tried sailing in directions with three icon until they brought it to the shore near Pakil Church.
-When they headed that way, the wind and current aided their course.
-Upon landing, they left the heavy image on a rock so they could continue their fishing duties.
+They tried sailing in directions with the icon until they brought it to the shore near Pakil Church.
+When headed that way, the wind and current aided their course.
+Upon landing, they left the heavy image on a rock so that they could continue fishing.

 A group of women found the icon the following Sunday morning.
 Although it had rained during the night, the canvas was miraculously dry.
 When they tried to take the icon away, they could not move it; even the strongest among them, Mariangga, could not lift it.
 They quickly told the parish priest, who in turn called the sacristans, choristers, and churchgoers at Mass to fetch the image.
 As they lifted the icon, it gave way.
 The townsfolk around began to sing and dance, giving birth to the turumba.